DovydasSp/NewsReader/README.md

 # NewsReader
 Simple android app for reading news.

-The app only has a two screens: News List, News Details.
+The app only has two screens: News List and News Details.

 News are parsed from https://newsapi.org/ API.